ullibniss/INNO-DevOps-and-Security/D&S_4th_lab_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/a4d0e445-9261-466b-9478-c90e8d6477d1)

-To execute command insibe pod, i can use the following command:
+To execute a command inside a pod, I can use the following command:

 ```
 kubectl exec -it youtrack -- /bin/bash